Offering Early Pregnancy Scans in London

 After you have passed the 12 week mark (around 3 months into your pregnancy), we will refer you either to the NHS or privately to Dr Fred Ushakov, a Fetal Medicine specialist with over 30 years of experience working in three different countries.
-At his private clinic, City Ultrasound in London, UK, he can help patients past the early stages of pregnancy to complete their scans using the latest equipment and with the individual care and understanding needed for this time in a person’s life.
+At his private clinic, London Pregnancy Clinic in London, UK, he can help patients past the early stages of pregnancy to complete their scans using the latest equipment and with the individual care and understanding needed for this time in a person’s life.

-City Ultrasound is advanced diagnostic pregnancy centre in the heart of London.
+London Pregnancy Clinic is advanced diagnostic pregnancy centre in the heart of London.
 Equipped with the latest ultrasound technology and with over 30 years of experience in fetal medicine they specialist in the early detection of anomalies and offer a comprehensive diagnostic scan package at any stage of your pregnancy.

 Dr Fred Ushakov has over 30 years of experience working in various Fetal Medicine Units and Ob Gyn Departments in three different countries.
 From the beginning of his career, Fred saw the immense potential in the use of ultrasound in obstetrics and perinatology and has decided to dedicate his professional life to mastering ultrasound techniques and researching new methods.
 Dr Ushakov is currently working at the UCLH Fetal Medicine Unit where he was recognised by his colleagues as the most skilled ultrasound operator.
 Dr Ushakov’s passion for ultrasound led to the establishment of the London School of Ultrasound, where he has lectured doctors and sonographers from over 100 countries.
 Dr Ushakov’s excellence and contribution to the field has been recognised as he has been appointed as the Ambassador of ISUOG (The International Society of Ultrasound in Obstetrics and Gynaecology).
 Fred is also founder and organiser of unique Early Fetal Scan (EF scan) Conference.
 The EF Scan Conference is an annual scientific event, which aims to raise professional awareness to early diagnosis and management of different fetal anomalies.